During the Covid Pandemic, Luna has not been attending school. She is currently living full time with our English Lead Mrs Racahel Goodhew.

-Our school dog is being specifically trained to support children in school who have specific needs and will become our Therapy Dog.
-There are many benefits to
+She continues to be trained to support children in school who have specific needs and will become our Therapy Dog once we are sure there is no risk to pupils.

 - Having a calming effect on pupils, particularly those with behavioural or learning difficulties;